-IS risk assessment is carried out at least once a year as part of a comprehensive selfassessment of operational risks in the Bank on the processes containing the information component and according to the dynamics of assessment of the Analysis of the influence on operations, which includes the process in which the organizational units of the Bank, in collaboration with the Risk Management Sector, observe the IS risk register and indicate the extent to which they are exposed to certain IS risks.
+The information system risk assessment is carried out at least once a year as part of a comprehensive self-assessment of operational risks in the Bank on processes that contain an information component and according to the dynamics of the assessment of the Business Impact Analysis, which includes a procedure in which the Bank's organizational units in cooperation with the Risk Management Department review the information risk register system and state the extent to which they are exposed to certain types of information system risks.

 IS risk assessment allows process owners to timely identify and assess the risks that affect the processes for which they are responsible.
-After the completion of the regular risk assessment of IS, the Risk Management Sector creates the IS risk assessment report as an integral part of self-assessment of operational risk in the Bank, which is submitted to the Bank's bodies for review and approval
+After the completion of the regular risk assessment of IS, the Risk Management Sector creates the IS risk assessment report as an integral part of self-assessment of operational risk in the Bank, which is submitted to the Bank's bodies for review and approval.

-34. FAIR VALUE MEASUREMENT
+35 FAIR VALUE MEASUREMENT